 - Add quartered onion, coarsely chopped carrots and celery, garlic, parsley, bay leaves, thyme, peppercorns and salt to pot

-- Fill pot with water to cover all the meat and veggies
+- Fill pot with water to cover all the meat and veggies--around 10 cups (you want about 8 usable cups of stock when you're done)

 - Turn pot on high until it boils, skimming off any “scum” that accumulates on top (I’ve not had this problem)